S1014711679/Java/BookClub/README.md

 4. An admin member can view the members stored in the server site and view the top 3 most popular books.
 5. The admin can send messages to all members whose favorite book is a particular book.

-This app need to run the [BookClubSystem.java] as the starting point and
+This app needs to run the [BookClubSystem.java](#https://github.com/S1014711679/Java/blob/master/BookClub/BookClubSystem.java) as the starting point and

 ##  Dependencies